j-bro/revenue-recognition/README.txt

 Bonus: if you have Docker installed on your local machine, you can generate a Dockerfile by running ./gradlew createDockerfile.
 This Dockerfile can be used to start a container running a Tomcat server with the application already installed.
-Be sure to pass the environment variables to the container using the -e flag.
+Be sure to pass the environment variables used to connect the database to the container by using the -e flag.

 (c) 2016 Jeremy Brown